 The amount of code required to create several different tags on even a single website would be overwhelming for a common user.
 Google Tag Manager is a user-friendly tool that is used to simplify the process of working with tags.
 You can add, edit and disable tags without any programming skills under your belt.

-You can read up on GTM from Google itself here, but we will cover all the basics below.
+You can read up on GTM from Google itself for deeper insights, but we will cover all the basics below.

 Advantages and Disadvantages of Google Tag Manager